 Retainer fees are paid on a quarterly basis at the end of each quarter.
-To encourage directors to have a direct and material investment in shares of our common stock, non-employee directors are awarded an annual equity grant of \$145,000 in the form of deferred stock units (Automatic Stock Units).
+To encourage directors to have a direct and material investment in shares of our common stock, non-employee directors are awarded an annual equity grant of \$150,000 in the form of deferred stock units (Automatic Stock Units).

 The Director Program was amended and restated effective January 1, 2016 (the Amended Director Program).
-In 2016, directors received two stock unit grants - a one-time transitional grant on January 1, 2016 (the Transition Stock Units) and an annual equity grant of Automatic Stock Units on May 18, 2016.
-The Transition Stock Units vested on May 18, 2016, and the Automatic Stock Units will vest on the one year anniversary of the grant date.
-Under the Amended Director Program, directors may elect to have all or any portion of their Transition Stock Units and Automatic Stock Units paid on (A) the earlier of (i) the beginning of a specified calendar year after the vesting date or (ii) their separation from service as a member of the Board, or (B) the vesting date.
-Directors may elect to defer to a later year all or a portion of their remaining cash retainer or committee retainer fees into a stock unit account as Elective Stock Units or in alternative investment options as discussed above.
+Directors received an annual equity grant of Automatic Stock Units on May 18, 2016, which vested on May 18, 2017, and an annual equity grant of Automatic Stock Units on May 17, 2017, which will vest on the one year anniversary of the grant date.
+Under the Amended Director Program, directors may elect to have all or any portion of their Automatic Stock Units paid on (A) the earlier of (i) the beginning of a specified calendar year after the vesting date or (ii) their separation from service as a member of the Board, or (B) the vesting date.
+Directors may elect to defer to a later year all or a portion of their remaining cash retainer or committee retainer fees into a stock unit account as Elective Stock Units or in alternative investment options.
 Elective Stock Units are awarded on a calendar quarterly basis.
-Directors may elect to have all or a portion of their Elective Stock Units awarded under the Amended Director Program will be paid out in an equivalent number of shares of Northrop Grumman common stock.
+Directors may elect to have all or a portion of their Elective Stock Units paid on the earlier of (i) the beginning of a specified calendar year or (ii) their separation from service as a member of the Board.
+Stock units awarded under the Amended Director Program will be paid out in an equivalent number of shares of our common stock.
 Deferral elections are made prior to the beginning of the year for which the retainer fees will be paid.
 Directors are credited with dividend equivalents in connection with the accumulated stock units until the shares of common stock related to such stock units are issued.